Steps to Becoming a Licensed Customs Broker

 You Must Submit a License Application and Pay Appropriate Fees

-The fee for the application is $200.
+Assuming you've passed the exam, the fee for the broker license application is $200.
 There is also a fingerprint check and processing fee.
 As an applicant, you must undergo a background investigation that includes a fingerprint analysis and a review of character references, credit reports, and any arrest record.
-Note: Arrests or convictions do not necessarily preclude the issuance of a license.
+(Note: Arrests or convictions do not necessarily preclude the issuance of a license.)

-Your Application Must Be Reviewed and Approved by Customs Border Patrol (CBP)
+Your Application Must Be Reviewed and Approved by CBP

 There are three levels of review: multiagency background investigation, a CBP port director secondary background investigation, and lastly, the same CBP port director forwards a recommendation to CBP headquarters in Washington, D.C.
 The Assistant Commissioner, Office of International Trade, will advise you on whether your application is approved.

-The length of time it takes to complete the license application process can vary depending on multiple factors, but generally, an application can take anywhere from eight to 12 months to process.
+The length of time it takes to complete the license application process can vary depending on multiple factors, but generally, the CBP works to issue licenses within six months of application.

 Where to go for more information?